 🚀 Mini PC, Mega Power – Work Smarter, Not Harder!

-The Beelink Mini PC EQi12 is a compact yet powerful business desktop featuring a 10-core Intel Core 1220P processor with up to 4.4GHz turbo, 16GB DDR4 RAM, and a 500GB PCIe 4.0 SSD.
-It supports dual 4K displays via HDMI, offers advanced connectivity with WiFi 6, Bluetooth 5.2, and dual Gigabit Ethernet ports, and includes a built-in 85W power supply with ultra-quiet cooling—perfectly engineered for professional multitasking, content creation, and office productivity.
+The Beelink Mini PC EQi12 packs a cutting-edge Intel Core 1220P processor with 10 cores and 12 threads, 16GB DDR4 RAM, and a 500GB PCIe 4.0 SSD into a compact chassis.
+It supports dual 4K displays at 60Hz, features dual LAN ports, WiFi 6, and Bluetooth 5.2 for ultra-fast connectivity, and includes a built-in 85W power supply with a whisper-quiet cooling system.
+Designed for professionals seeking powerful, efficient, and space-saving office computing.

 Screen Resolution | 3840 x 2160 |